-- Other commitments and one too many social events in my week took up too much of my time that I wasn’t able to focus on reading for my second module of my course which begins next week.
+- Other commitments and one too many social events in my week took up too much of my time.
+I wasn’t able to focus on reading for my second module of my course which begins next week.

 - Feeling like the week has run away with me and I’ve been annoyed that its felt like I’ve had no energy to do anything productive outside of my contracting work.